-made available to meet

-demand across the city

-Number of apprenticeships 8 full time apprenticeships

-and training places secured and 19 training placements

-through these developments will be provided

-Assessment of All 42 BMHT homes will be

-Environmental Sustainability built to current Building

-of the development/s Regulation standards and to a level equivalent to the

-former Code for Sustainable

-Homes Level 4 prioritising

-insulation, air tightness and

-mechanical ventilation and

-heat recovery systems.

-Reducing crime and anti- Adopting Secure by Design

-social behaviour standards and practice and

-using Building for Life as a tool to set the highest

-possible urban design

-principles.
-Removing a

-redundant car park at

-Montgomery Street in

-Sparkbrook, where fly

-tipping is a major issue fo

-the council and local residents.

-Tesidents.

-Project Deliverables The delivery of 42 new council properties for Social Rent by

-• December 2018

-Scope The key elements remaining v vithin the scope of these

-projects are; he ecoured

-Planning applications to Appointment of preferred

-Appointment of preferred Achieve a start on site

-letion of all 42 homes by

-December 2018

-Scope exclusions The projects do not consider t he detailed arrangements for

-the management or ongoing maintenance of the new

-council housing once completed as this will be dealt with

-Dependencies on under the existing arrangements for HRA dwellings.

-other projects or Planning Permission Completion of legal documents including JCT building

-• • u ents including .ICT building

-activities u ents including JCT building

-activities Completion of legal docum

-activities Completion of legal docum contracts ed contractors

-Completion of legal docum contracts Appointment of the preferre Advertising loss of open sp ed contractors bace where appropriate

-activities Achievability Completion of legal docum contracts Appointment of the preferre Advertising loss of open sp The council is now a recognise ed contractors bace where appropriate ed and substantial provider of

-Completion of legal docum contracts Appointment of the preferre Advertising loss of open sp The council is now a recognise affordable and market housing ed contractors bace where appropriate ed and substantial provider of g and has taken steps to

-Completion of legal docum contracts Appointment of the preferre Advertising loss of open sp The council is now a recognise ed contractors bace where appropriate ed and substantial provider of g and has taken steps to shes to see built can come
+I made available to meet demand across the city Number of apprenticeships and training places secured through these developments 8 full time apprenticeships and 19 training placements will be provided Assessment of Environmental Sustainability of the development/s All 42 BMHT homes will be built to current Building Regulation standards and to • a level equivalent to the former Code for Sustainable Homes Level 4 prioritising insulation, air tightness and mechanical ventilation and heat recovery systems.
+Reducing crime and anti- social behaviour Adopting Secure by Design standards and practice and using Building for Life as a tool to set the highest possible urban design principles.
+Removing a redundant car park at Montgomery Street in Sparkbrook, where fly tipping is a major issue for the council and local residents.
+Project Deliverables The delivery of 42 new council properties for Social Rent by December 2018 Scope The key elements remaining within the scope of these projects are; Planning applications to be secured Appointment of preferred contractors Achieve a start on site by Summer 2017 Construction and completion of all 42 homes by Scope exclusions December 2018 The projects do not consider the detailed arrangements for the management or ongoing maintenance of the new council housing once completed as this will be dealt with under the existing arrangements for HRA dwellings.
+Dependencies on other projects or activities Planning Permission Completion of legal documents including JCT building contracts Appointment of the preferred contractors Advertising loss of open space where appropriate Achievability The council is now a recognised and substantial provider of affordable and market housing and has taken steps to ensure that any schemes it wishes to see built can come forward.
+It has specifically promoted the engagement of local, smaller contractors alongside larger firms via its new

-System, thus offering opp ham and the West Midland Project Manager Steve Dallaway/Development Manager/ Planning and Regeneration Tel.
+Dynamic Purchasing System, thus offering opportunities to SMEs within Birmingham and the West Midlands.
+Project Manager Steve Dallaway/Development Manager/ Planning and Regeneration Tel.
 0121 303 3344 steve.dallaway@birmingham.gov.uk Budget Holder Clive Skidmore / Head of Housing Regeneration and Development Tel.
 0121 303 1667/ clive.skidmore@birmingham.gov.uk Sponsor Waheed Nazir / Strategic Director of Economy Tel.
 0121 464 7735 waheed.nazir@birmingham.gov.uk Project Accountant Guy Olivant / Head of City Finance (HRA) Tel.
 0121 303 5742 / guy.olivant@bimringham.gov.uk Project Board Members Waheed Nazir /as above Clive Skidmore / as above Guy Olivant / /as above John Jamieson/Head of Asset Management and Maintenance/Tel.
 303 4082/ john.jamieson@birmingham.gov.uk Guy Chaundy/Senior Service Manager-Landlord Servic Tel.
 464 9260/ guy.chaundy@birmingham.gov.uk Head of City Finance (HoCF) Guy Olivant Date of HoCF Approval: October 2016